Mark 12:30 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength."

 Isaiah 63:7 "I will tell of the kindnesses of the LORD, the deeds for which he is to be praised, according to all the LORD has done for us."

 The Bible is filled with commands to remember.
 Memories lead to gratefulness and worship.
-When we use our minds to remember His kindness, faithfulness, patience, peace etc. we build a foundation of faith, hope and love.
-We are loving God with our remembrance.
+We love God with our remembrance.
+When we use our minds to remember His kindness, faithfulness, patience, peace, etc., we build a foundation of faith, hope, and love.

 Isa.
 55:8 "My thoughts are completely different from yours," says the LORD.
 "And my ways are far beyond anything you could imagine."

 In our imagination, heavens thoughts can come to us and be captured.
-With our imagination we actually can extend our knowledge to explore the possibilities we have in God in all areas of our lives.
+With our imagination, we can extend our knowledge to explore our possibilities in God in all areas of our lives.
 This releases love that is anchored in faith.

 We have the mind of Christ.
 Let's love Him with it!

-Your Turn: Why do you think Jesus made sure the mind was a big part of loving the Lord?
+Your Turn: Why do you think Jesus made sure the mind was a big part of loving and keeping our affections on Him?